binaryvikash/Whatsapp-auto-messenger/README.md

 ### 1. Run the bot manually (first time)

-Scan the QR code in WhatsApp Web:
+Scan the QR code in WhatsApp Web by running:

 ```bash
 python3 send_message.py